A Guide to the Compact 65 Aluminum Keyboard

 • Standard QWERTY layout with 66 keys + volume knob

-• Dedicated arrow keys — no function layer required
+• Dedicated arrow keys — no function layer required for navigation

 • Delete, Page Up, Page Down keys always accessible